 3. Non-verbal Strategy

-Non-verbal communication strategy includes facial expressions, body language, or voice tone sorts of elements to optimize the conversation around the brand’s product or service.
+Non-verbal communication strategy includes facial expressions, body language, or voice tone sorts of elements to optimize the conversation around the brand’s message, product or service.

 These three types of strategies are used by businesses for communicating and managing their key messages, strengths, and weaknesses to accomplish business goals.